cthing/meazure/support/qa/TestPlan.md

 1. Install the latest version of Meazure without the desktop icon, help or profiles
 1. Verify the old version has been uninstalled
 1. After installation is complete verify the following:
-   a.
-Meazure entry appears on Programs menu
+   1. Meazure entry appears on Programs menu
-   a.
-No desktop or icon tray icons are present
+   1. No desktop or icon tray icons are present
-   a.
-In the program folder, verify that an empty Profiles subfolder exists
+   1. In the program folder, verify that an empty Profiles subfolder exists
 1. Start Meazure and verify that the help menu is disabled.
 Exit Meazure
 1. Uninstall Meazure
 1. Install Meazure accepting all defaults